kdgosik/ShinyModules/README.md

-# ShinyModulars
+# ShinyModules
-Repository for Modulars created in shiny
+Repository for Modules created in shiny